ProcStack/procstack.github.io/ProjectsLinks/pxlmancer.htm.md

    So the link is routed to [procstack.github.io/pxlmancer](https://procstack.github.io/pxlmancer/index.htm) for now.

-   Its buggy because I had to convert it from PHP to JS-Only for GitHub Pages.
+   It may be buggy because I had to convert it from PHP to JS-Only for GitHub Pages.

  On'n'off multi-year project to make a full fledge drawing site with layer support, brush types, vector tools, brush effects (cpu based pixel effects, this was pre-learning about opengl shaders or webgl)